-- 1. licensed sites involved in operations with small quantities of fissionable materials, as defined in Subsection 2.3.1.2, shall develop and maintain a reduced-scope program based on the applicable sections of this document, taking into account that the requirements of RD-327, Nuclear Criticality Safety [1], sections 2.3.2.2, 2.3.2.9, 3, 11, 12.5, and 12.7 are not applicable.
-The program shall ensure that the entire process remains subcritical such that inadvertent criticality cannot occur. - 2. licensed sites involved in activities with large quantities of fissionable materials, as defined in Subsection 2.3.1.3, shall develop and maintain a full-scope program based on the applicable sections of this document and the CNSC requirements.
-Characteristics of a full-scope program are described in section 12.8 of this document.
+1. licensed sites involved in operations with small quantities of fissionable materials, as defined in section 2.3.1.2, shall develop and maintain a reduced-scope program based on the applicable sections of this document, taking into account that the requirements of sections 2.3.2.2, 2.3.2.9, 3, 11, 12.5, and 12.7 are not applicable.
+The program shall ensure that the entire process remains subcritical such that inadvertent criticality cannot occur.

+2. licensed sites involved in activities with large quantities of fissionable materials, as defined in section 2.3.1.3, shall develop and maintain a program based on the applicable sections of this document and the CNSC requirements.
+The contents of a program are described in section 12.8 of this document.